 (14) To regularly evaluate Council performance, activities and outcomes to assure consistency with the Council's mission and the federal Developmental Disabilities Act.

 (15) To periodically review the designated State agency and its activities under the Developmental Disabilities Act, and make any recommendations for change to the Governor.

-(16) To annually prepare and transmit to the Secretary of ADD a report about the progress made by the Council in achieving the goals of the Council.
+(16) To annually prepare and transmit to the Commissioner of the Administration on Intellectual and Developmental Disabilities (AIDD) a report about the progress made by the Council in achieving the goals of the Council.

 ARTICLE IV: MEMBERSHIP

 Membership of the Council shall be formed in accordance with the requirements of the Developmental Disabilities Act, the regulations pertaining to the Act and the Council's Policy on Membership.
-The Council shall be composed of thirty-two (32) members with the membership to include:
+The Council shall be composed of thirty-one (31) members with the membership to include:

 (1) The Director of each of the following agencies, or his/her designee.
 (Only one individual per agency may serve as a designee and must be specified in writing by the Director of that agency in advance):

 a.
 Division of Rehabilitation Services (Rehabilitation Act of 1973)

 b.
 Office of Special Education (Individuals with Disabilities Education Act)